-The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally social characteristics promoted by the financial product are attained.
+The "do no significant harm" principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.